-Figure 4 shows that for runoff events occurring within 24 hours of P application without incorporation into the soil, runoff dissolved (DRP) and total P for fertilizer were much greater than for either manure, but were only slightly greater with incorporation by tillage.
+Figure 4 shows that for runoff events occurring within 24 hours of P application without incorporation into the soil, runoff DRP and total P for the fertilizer were much greater than for either manure, but the differences between fertilizer and the manures were much smaller with incorporation by tillage.
 Moreover, tillage greatly reduced P loss for the fertilizer but only slightly for either manure.
-A 10-day delay in the first runoff event without tillage had little effect on runoff P for the manured plots compared with the 24-hour runoff event, but reduced runoff P from the fertilizer plots to about one-fourth the runoff P concentration for the 24-day event without tillage and to one-half with tillage.
-The proportion of DRP of the total runoff P for the 24-hour runoff events was greater without incorporation into the soil than with incorporation and was the greatest for fertilizer, intermediate for liquid swine manure, and the lowest for poultry manure.
-For a runoff event delayed 10 days, however, the proportion of DRP was similar for the fertilizer and liquid swine manure treatments.
+A 10-day delay in the first runoff event without tillage had little effect on runoff P for the manures compared with the 24-hour runoff event, but reduced runoff P from the fertilizer to one-fourth of that for the 24-day event without tillage and to one-half with tillage.
+The proportion of DRP of the total runoff P for the 24-hour runoff event without incorporation into the soil than with incorporation, and was the greatest for fertilizer, intermediate for liquid swine manure, and the lowest for poultry manure.
+For the 10-day runoff, however, the proportion of DRP was similar for the fertilizer and liquid swine manure.

-Fig. 4.
-Dissolved reactive P and total P in runoff as affected by the P source, incorporation, and the timing of a runoff event shortly after applying 100 lb P2O5/acre.
+Figure 4.
+Dissolved reactive P and total P in runoff as affected by the P source, incorporation, and the timing of a runoff event shortly after applying 100 lb P205/acre.
 Numbers on top of the bars indicate percent DRP of the total P.

-Figure 5 shows results for snowmelt runoff.
-The rankings of the P sources were similar to those found for the fall rainfall simulations, but snowmelt runoff P for fall-applied fertilizer without incorporation was about one-fourth of that observed in the fall 24-hour event with the same treatment.
-This figure also shows that both DRP and total P for the P application in early winter to frozen and snow-covered ground were only slightly greater than for the application in the fall without incorporation into the soil.
-The proportion of DRP of the total snowmelt runoff P for the fall incorporation time was the greatest for fertilizer, intermediate for liquid swine manure, and the lowest for poultry manure.
+Figure 5 shows results for snowmelt runoff in this study.
+The rankings of the P sources were similar to those found for the fall runoff events, but snowmelt runoff P for fall-applied fertilizer without incorporation was about one-fourth of that observed in the fall 24-hour event with the same treatment.
+This figure also shows that both DRP and total P for the P application in early winter to frozen and snow-covered ground were only slightly greater than for the application in the fall incorporation time was the greatest for fertilizer, intermediate for liquid swine manure, and the lowest for poultry manure.
 With application in winter, however, the proportion of DRP of total snowmelt runoff P was not clearly different for the three P sources.

-Fig. 5.
-Dissolved reactive P and total P in snowmelt runoff after applying 100 lb P2O5/acre in the fall or early winter to snow-covered ground using several P sources.
+Figure 5.
+Dissolved reactive P and total P in snowmelt runoff after applying 100 lb P205/acre in the fall or early winter to snow-covered ground using several P sources.
 Numbers on top of the bars indicate percent DRP of the total P.